-The Honors Residential College (HRC) is a highly intentional and integrated living and learning community committed to cultivating students’ love of God, love of neighbor, and love of learning.
-Toward this end, the HRC offers incoming freshmen the following unique ways to earn credit by sharing in these loves.
+The Honors Residential College (HRC) is an intentional and integrated living and learning community committed to cultivating students’ love of God, love of neighbor, and love of learning.
+Toward this end, the HRC offers incoming students the following ways to foster these loves.

-The Formation Series: The Formation Series is one of the main ways our community comes together around the love of learning.
+The Formation Series: The Formation Series is one of the main ways our community comes together around our shared theme.
 Each fall and spring, the HRC hosts a series of three public lectures.
-In these engaging presentations, Formation lecturers will investigate the dynamic between moral formation and moral influence.
+In these engaging presentations, Formation lecturers will investigate the dynamic between ideal and lived practices.
 To earn an Honors Unit for participating, students must attend two lectures each term and write a reflection essay on one of the lectures.
 Students may earn half an Honors Unit for one term and a whole Honors Unit for completing both semesters.

-HRC Co-Curricular Courses: In order to support our co-curricular mission, where living and learning happen together, the HRC is proud to offer the following HRC-specific courses for residents in Fall 2020 (offerings will also be made available for Spring 2021):
+HRC Co-Curricular Courses: In order to support our co-curricular mission, where living and learning happen together, the HRC is proud to offer the following HRC-specific courses for residents in the upcoming fall semester.
+(Offerings will also be made available for the spring term):

 MWF 10:10-11:00, Alexander 115

 Religion 1310, The Christian Scriptures, is a university-required course.
-The HRC is happy to offer an HRC-specific Honors section of the course, taught by the HRC Faculty Steward, Dr. Jason Whitt, in an HRC classroom with HRC students.
+The HRC is happy to offer an HRC-specific Honors section of the course, taught by Professor Julian Chike, in an HRC classroom with HRC students.
 This section will emphasize reading scripture within the arc of salvation history, and hence will begin with Christ’s mission as the lens through which to understand the whole of scripture.
 Questions of Biblical interpretation and authority will also be explored.
 Students are encouraged to continue with the HRC Honors section of Christian Heritage (REL 1350), the second university-required religion course, in the spring semester.

 Dr. Sparky Matthews